-They’re in an area that has become quite affluent over the past five years and they’re surrounded by successful fitness businesses – an upscale big-name health club, a couple of CrossFit boxes, yoga and Pilates studios galore, spinning studios, personal training gyms, HIIT fitness boutiques and lots more.
+They’re in an area that has become quite affluent over the past five years and they’re surrounded by successful fitness businesses, including an upscale big-name health club, a CrossFit box, yoga and Pilates studios galore, spinning studios, personal training gyms, HIIT fitness boutiques, a very nice YMCA and lots more.

-They have a nice line-up of classes and great instructors – and yet they’re on the ropes.
-Many of their classes have only 3 or 4 customers and it’s not unusual for a class to be canceled when no one at all shows.
+They have a strong lineup of classes and great instructors—and yet they’re on the ropes.
+Many of their classes have only 3 or 4 participants and it’s not unusual for a class to be canceled when no one at all shows.

 Price.
-You have to buy a 12-month membership.
-They don’t offer a monthly membership.
+The only membership option is a full 12-month membership commitment.
+No month to month options.
 No class cards, either.
 They do have drop-in pricing, but it’s prohibitive and intended to push customers to annual memberships as quickly as possible.

 That’s how they’ve always done it.
 But literally NONE of the other fitness businesses are doing it that way!
 So they stick out like a sore thumb.

-Sure, this was a common practice 15 or 20 years ago – but very few customers will accept that level of risk today.
+Sure, this was a common practice 15 or 20 years ago—but very few customers accept that level of risk today.
 Why should they?
 They’ve got lots of other choices.

 Company E offers dental and spa services.

 Patients rave about their dental practice but their spa services just haven’t taken off.
-They’ve tried all kinds of promotions and advertising, direct mail, Facebook, AdWords – you name it.
+They’ve tried all kinds of promotions and advertising, direct mail, Groupon, Facebook, Google Ad—you name it.